Raquel1241/Stereo-Vision/README.md

 # Stereo-Vision
 Code for a stereo vision algorithm to measure distance to a face.
 Code to measure distance based on a single camera might be added in the future.

-The functionsa are roughly divided into three parts:
+The functions are roughly divided into three parts:

 	-Connection to the camera's
 	-Stereo vision computations